-After publishing The Olim Files #10: Symbols of Autumn, one of the kids came home with a Krembo.
+After publishing The Aliyah Files #10 Pumpkin-Spiced Latte, one of the kids came home with a Krembo.
 I had forgotten since last year that ’tis now the season for Krembos.
-While not a nature symbol like the nachlieli bird or snail, it deserves to be mentioned.
-A Krembo is a chocolate coated marshmallow atop a biscuit cookie.
-It’s too sweet for my liking, but nevertheless it’s part of the Israeli culture and appears around the start of the month of Kislev.
+A Krembo is a chocolate-coated marshmallow fluff atop a biscuit cookie.
+It’s too sweet for my liking, but nevertheless, it’s part of the Israeli culture and makes its appearance after Sukkot.

-I thought it would be informative to continue on the topic of snack food and beverages found in Israel.
-Here is a list of commonly found items gracing supermarket shelves.
+I thought it would be informative to continue on the topic of snacks and nosh foods found in Israel.
+Here is a list of commonly found snacks and beverages items gracing supermarket shelves.

 Bamba.
 Bamba is a puffed peanut butter snack.
 After pureed baby food, I think it is one of those introductory solid foods everyone gives their kids.
 It is enjoyed by both children and adults.

 Bisli.
 Bisli is a crunchy snack made of wheat that comes in different shapes and flavors.
 The standard one my family likes is a spiral shape that reminds me of rotini pasta.

 Shlook.
 A shlook is an icepop that comes in a plastic wrapper.
 Generally, they are opened by using your teeth to tear a rip in the plastic.
 I am still very American prefer to use scissors.
 Each shlook is approximately 3 inches long.
 Also called EE-gloo (think ‘igloo’).

 Artic.
 (Pronounced AR-teek) An artic is a popsicle.
 It is larger and more flavorful than a shlook.